prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/custom_ai_app/README.md

 To utilize the trained model for sentiment analysis, follow these steps:

+1. **Location**: Navigate to the 'notebooks' directory.
-1. Locate and open the 'email_sentiment_classification_inference.ipynb' notebook.
+2. **File Name**: Open the 'email_sentiment_classification_inference.ipynb' notebook.
-2. Execute the notebook as instructed to perform sentiment analysis on emails.
+3. Execute the notebook as instructed to perform sentiment analysis on emails.

+Upon executing the notebook, you will generate:

+- **Output**: Sentiment analysis results for emails.

 This notebook is designed to facilitate the practical application of the trained model for analyzing the sentiment of emails.